liz3/blog/content/posts/2024-06-21-eink-display.md

 It uses [embedded_graphics](https://docs.rs/embedded-graphics/latest/embedded_graphics/) which has static bitmap fonts and functions to render shapes and text, this is done on the pico directly.

 # Final thoughts
-Even though this project is done for a good while it was one of my favorite projects, i am not per se a hardware guy.
+Even though this project is done for a good while it is one of my favorites, i am not per se a hardware guy.
 My big projects are gui applications and a programming language i contribute to.

 This project has tought me a lot how to connect easy hardware components to each other, i have learned about SPI, i2c and other protocols.
-But most importantly i have had a lot of fun building and coding it, further the projects result gave me a useful way to display some of the images i took .
+But most importantly i have had a lot of fun building and coding it, further the projects result gave me a useful way to display some of the images i took in a nice way.
 ## On Rust
 The reality is that i am not sold on rust, rust is a very good language.
-It does give you a lot of safety and a lot of modern features amongst the memory safety given by the compiler's borrow checker.
+It does give you a lot of safety and modern features amongst the memory safety given by the compiler's borrow checker.

-But there are a few things for me which make using it very annoying like that for example when upcasting a integer type, even though it is not possible to have UB you **have** to explicitly cast it, which leads to a lot of casting around numbers which can also happen automatically.
-Another thing is lifetimes, lifetimes and the way it requires to write types and functions is very unuitive and seams to be more for readability then actual function.
-The compiler could infer them
+But there are a few things for me which make using it very annoying like that for example when upcasting a integer type, even though it is not possible to have UB you **have** to explicitly cast it, which leads to a lot of casting around numbers which could also happen automatically.
+Another thing is lifetimes, lifetimes and the way they require to have types and functions writted is very unintuitive and seams to be more for readability then actual function.
+The compiler could infer them.

-Another thing is async functions, but that might be due to my limited knowledge and not a issue with the language.
+Another thing is async functions and their expectation regarding lifetimes, but that might be due to my limited knowledge of them and might not be a issue with the language or the implementation of async/await in rust.

-I like C and i like C++, sometimes i feel rusts safety features get more in my way then to assist me.
+I like C and i like C++, sometimes i feel rust's safety features get more in my way then to assist me at writing better code.
 But overall Rust is a very capable tool and i understand everyone who lvoes it, is it going to steer me away from cpp though? probably not.